+This definition does not apply to services which Blue Shield is required by law to cover for Reconstructive Surgery or to Mental Health and Substance Use Disorders.
+Medically Necessary Treatment of a Mental Health or Substance Use Disorder is defined separately.
 Medically Necessary Treatment of a Mental Health or Substance Use Disorder A Covered Service or product addressing the specific needs of a Member, for the purpose of preventing, diagnosing, or treating an illness, injury, condition, or its symptoms, including minimizing the progression of an illness, injury, condition, or its symptoms, in a manner that is all of the following: In accordance with the Generally Accepted Standards of Mental Health and Substance Use Disorder care; Clinically appropriate in terms of type, frequency, extent, site, and duration; and Not primarily for the economic benefit of the disability insurer and Members or for the convenience of the patient, treating Physician, or other Health Care Provider.
 Member An individual who is enrolled and maintains coverage in the plan pursuant to the Contract as either a Subscriber or a Dependent.
 Use of "you" in this document refers to the Member.
 Mental Health and Substance Use Disorder(s) A mental health condition or substance use disorder that falls under any of the diagnostic categories listed in the mental and behavioral disorders chapter of the most recent edition of the International Statistical Classification of Diseases or listed in the most recent version of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Mental Health Service Administrator (MHSA) The MHSA is a specialized health care service plan licensed by the California Department of Managed Health Care.
 Blue Shield contracts with the MHSA to administer Blue Shield's Mental Health and Substance Use Disorder services through a separate network of MHSA Participating Providers.
 MHSA Non- Participating Provider A provider who does not have an agreement in effect with the MHSA for the provision of mental health or substance use disorder services.
 MHSA Participating Provider A provider who has an agreement in effect with the MHSA for the provision of mental health or substance use disorder services.
-Non-Participating (Non-Participating Provider) Any provider who does not participate in this plan's network and does not contract with Blue Shield to accept Blue Shield's payment, plus any applicable Member Cost Share, or amounts in excess of specified Benefit maximums, as payment in full for Covered Services.
-Also referred to as an out-of-network provider.